Results for: Windows sign-in

 Just sign in and go.
 Access your favorite Microsoft products and services with just one login.
 From Office and Windows to Xbox and Skype, one username and password connects you to the files, photos, people, and content you care about most.

-Sign in to Windows 10.
-Content provided by Microsoft.
-Applies to: Windows 10.
 If you're having problems signing in to a Windows 10 computer, try this first: Enter your password with the onscreen keyboard.
 Find it by selecting Ease of Access on the lock screen.
 If that doesn't work, try these steps to find out what kind of account you have.
+From the sign-in screen, select Sign-in options.